 In addition, we looked for signs of collusive or coordinated bidding behavior by closely examining all bids by all bidders on a round by round basis.
 Bidding behavior was also reviewed by our Auction Theory Expert, Professor Ken Hendricks of the University of Wisconsin, subsequent to the close of the Auction and before the results were certified.
-We found no evidence of any collusive or anti-competitive actions.7
+We found no evidence of any collusive or anti-competitive actions.10 range of prices that we consider reasonable.
+We created separate benchmark ranges for each EDC.